How to bake a potato in the oven

 - ½ cup water

-- Make a salt water brine by mixing ½ cup of water with 2 TBL of salt.
+- Make a salt water brine by mixing the water with salt in a large bowl.½ cup water, 2 tablespoons salt

-- Dip the potatoes in the salt water brine for a few seconds so that it’s coated all over.
+- Dip the potatoes in the salt water brine for a few seconds so that they're coated all over.

-- Place potatoes directly on a wire rack on a baking sheet.
+- Place potatoes directly on a wire rack.
+Place a baking sheet on the rack below to catch any drippings.
 This will ensure that the potato gets cooked evenly from all over.
-If you don’t have a wire rack, just place them directly on your oven rack.
 Depending on the size of your russet potatoes, you will bake anywhere from 40-60 minutes at 450 degrees.

-- Bake the potatoes until you can easily pierce a fork in it and the outside looks crispy and brown.
+- Bake the potatoes until you can easily pierce a sharp knife or fork in it and the outside looks crispy and brown.

-- Take out of the oven and coat with some vegetable oil and a little salt and pepper.
+- Take out of the oven and brush with some vegetable oil and a little salt and pepper.
+Use oven mitts to make sure you don't burn your hands2 tablespoons Vegetable oil

 - Place back in the oven for 10 minutes to get the skin nice and crispy.